geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 ------

 The WMS specification allows only limited filtering of data.
-GeoServer expands the WMS filter capability to match those allowed by WFS.
+GeoServer enhances the WMS filter capability to match that provided by WFS.
-The ``filter`` parameter specifies a list of OGC filters (encoded in in XML).
+The ``filter`` parameter can specify a list of OGC XML filters.
-The list is enclosed in () parenthesis.
+The list is enclosed in parentheses: **( )**.
 When used in a GET request, the XML tag brackets must be URL-encoded.

-If more than one layer is specified in the ``layers`` parameter, then more than one filter can be specified, each corresponding to a layer.
+If more than one layer is specified in the ``layers`` parameter then a separate filter can be specified for each layer.

 An example of an OGC filter encoded in a GET request is::